 In response to the terrorist attacks on the United States that took place on September 11, 2001, Congress made changes to FERPA.
 Section 507 of the USA Patriot Act amended FERPA, which now contains 16 exceptions to the general rules.
 Public Law 107-56; DCL April 12, 2002.
-TCAT McMinnville complies with the changes made to FERPA because of the USA Patriot Act as outlined in DCL April 12, 2002.
+The Tennessee College of Applied Technology complies with the changes made to FERPA because of the USA Patriot Act as outlined in DCL April 12, 2002.

-Students may report violations of FERPA or submit questions about FERPA matters to the TCAT.
-Complaints or requests for information about FERPA and the TCAT McMinnville's policies related to student records may do so by contacting the office of Institutional Affairs Additional information may be found at:
+Students may report violations of FERPA or submit questions about FERPA matters to the Tennessee College of Applied Technology.
+Complaints or requests for information about FERPA and the Tennessee College of Applied Technology's policies related to student records may do so by contacting Student Services.
+Additional information may be found at: